Soda Springs, Nevada County, California: History

 Mark Hopkins and Leland Stanford established a resort at the location in the 1880s.

 The Summit Valley post office opened in 1870, changed its name to Soda Springs in 1875, and closed in 1881.
 It was reopened in 1929.
 The Hopkins post office operated from 1885 to 1886.
 Alternately it was reportedly known as Hopkins Springs until the Soda Springs post office was established on March 8, 1875.

 The Central Pacific Railroad station was named Tinkers Station from 1867 to 1873, commemorating J.A.
 Tinker.
 Tinker was a "rough, hard-driving, hard-drinking teamster" who hauled freight between the mines on Forest Hill Divide and Soda Springs.

 Geography

 According to the United States Census Bureau, the CDP covers an area of 0.3 square miles (0.9 km^{2}), all of it land.

 Climate

 Soda Springs has a dry-summer continental climate (Köppen climate classification Dsb) that is characterized by warm, dry summers, and cold, extremely snowy winters.
-Snow depth peaks at 93 inches (236.2 cm) during March.
 Soda Springs is listed as the snowiest place in the state of California and one of the snowiest census-designated places in the world.